Amusement Today

-Amusement Today is a monthly periodical that features articles, news, pictures and reviews about all things relating to the amusement park industry, including parks, rides, and ride manufacturers.
+Amusement Today is a monthly periodical that features articles, news, pictures, and reviews about all things relating to the amusement park industry, including parks, rides, and ride manufacturers.
 The trade newspaper, which is based in Arlington, Texas, United States, was founded in January 1997 by Gary Slade, Virgil E. Moore III and Rick Tidrow.

 In 1997, Amusement Today won the Impact Award in the services category for "Best New Product" from the International Association of Amusement Parks and Attractions (IAAPA).
-A year later, in 1998, the magazine founded the Golden Ticket Awards, for which it has become best known for throughout the amusement park industry.
+A year later, in 1998, the magazine founded the Golden Ticket Awards, for which it has become best known throughout the amusement park industry.
 On January 2, 2001, Slade bought out his two partners, giving him sole ownership of the paper.
 The paper has two full-time and two part-time staff members at its Arlington office, along with two full-time writers and several freelance writers in various parts of the world.

 Golden Ticket Awards

-Every year, Amusement Today gives out awards to the best of the best in the amusement park industry in a ceremony known as the Golden Ticket Awards.
-The awards are handed out based on surveys given to experienced and well-traveled amusement park enthusiasts from around the world.
-The awards, which were first handed out in 1998, have been featured on the Discovery Channel and the Travel Channel.
+Every year, Amusement Today gives out awards to the best in the amusement park industry in a ceremony known as the Golden Ticket Awards.
+The awards are handed out based on surveys of experienced, well-traveled amusement park enthusiasts from around the world.
+The awards, first presented in 1998, have been featured on the Discovery Channel and the Travel Channel.